Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 But, the corrections expert found, "The facility does not have any access to cold water.
 The facility only provides a mix of cold and hot water through a shower head."
 The expert warned that "warm water will exacerbate the burning effect of the OC pepper spray."

-When the group of hunger strikers were placed in showers, they described "writhing" in pain as the water reactivated the spray.
+When the group of hunger strikers was placed in showers, they described "writhing" in pain as the water reactivated the spray.
 One detainee, Marvin Josue Grande Rodriguez, said that he fainted in the shower, because "the gas and the heat of the water ...
 It was far too much for me."

 The report says the use of a hot shower was a "significant issue" and concluded that the facility "must provide access to a cold-water shower" in the future.